code-423n4/2025-10-covenant/README.md

 ### Fee Handling

-The protocol does not care for small miscalculations or underaccruals of fees (that are in favour of the protocol instead of the users).
+The protocol is ok with small miscalculations or underaccruals of fees (that are in favour of the protocol instead of the users).
 Specifically, there are design choices to accrue small amounts probabilistically that could be manipulated by validators, but we chose to accept this risk.
 Fees that accrue for users are in scope.

 There are some edge cases for the last user leaving a market where fees can be front-run.
 As documented in code, this risk is out scope.